Singapore Space and Technology Ltd: Space Accelerator Programme

-In 2020, SSTL launched its first ever space-based accelerator programme in Singapore to provide specialised support for space tech startups in this niche sector.
+In 2020, SSTL began a space-based accelerator programme in Singapore to support space tech startups in the sector.
 The accelerator programme is supported by Enterprise Singapore (ESG).
 Through the programme, SSTL works with local and international startups of varying maturity levels from pre-seed up to Series B, who are working on space hardware products and services.
 It currently has over 30 international and local startups in its program.